Romjkez/Romjkez/README.md

 I'm Roman, mainly focusing on Frontend Development.
 But sometimes love to discover backend world.

 ## My public projects
-- [Stream Roulette](https://stream-roulette.live) - non-commercial project giving you ability to search some random streamers from Twitch.tv.
+- [Stream Roulette](https://stream-roulette.live) - non-commercial project where you can search some random streamers from Twitch.tv.
 Languages and regularly updated games list as filters are also available for you.